debrupf2946/Movie_GraphSerch_Chatbot/README.md

 # Future Developments
 - Using Unstructured data as input and store it in a Graph DB
 - use of open source Models,Embeddinngs
+# Usage
+for using the project
+- clone the repo
+- install requirements.txt
+- run bot.py file
+- also own OpenAI API key setting it in the environment varialbe